johnntourmas/mobility-data-analytics/README.md

 # geographical-information-systems-unipi
-A project that was developed as a university assignment for the subject of geographical information systems.
+A python project that was developed as a university assignment for the subject of geographical information systems.